Obtaining points and miles is simpler than you think. Often, free miles are sitting directly in front of you but they can easily be overlooked.

 If you’re in the market for Apple products, today may be the ideal day for that purchase.

-Additionally, if you do have a fancy schmansy credit cards that I spoke about before, you’d also earn credit card points for the transaction.
+Additionally, if you do have a fancy schmansy credit card, you’d also earn credit card points for the transaction.

 SO HOW DOES THIS WORK?